mweigend/hello-world/README.md

 # hello-world
-A place to discus ideas.
+A place to discuss ideas.
 What about python modules, which are useful in science education?